 Respecting their need for space can help you have a better relationship with your Chow Chow.

-Many things shape a Chow Chow’s behavior, like genetics, socialization, and environment.
+Many things shape a Chow Chow’s behaviour, like genetics, socialisation, and environment.
 Knowing these helps owners create a good home for their pet.

 Genetics and Breeding